openframeworks/ofBook/chapters/memory/chapter.md

 moveParticle(p1);
 ```

-Is perfectly valid code, but won't have any effect since the function will receive a copy of the particle and modify that copy instead of the original.
+Is perfectly valid code, but probably won't have the desired effect since the function will receive a copy of the particle `p` and modify that copy instead of the original.

 We can do this: